 Ashley feels certain that "I wouldn't be where I am today if not for Hazelden Betty Ford."
 She recognizes that her care team did so much more than help her find recovery.
 "Hazelden Betty Ford gave me an arsenal of tools to live," she says.
 "They addressed the underlying root issues I had and taught me what to be alert to, how to build a support system.
 They taught me how to live in recovery."

-Back at home, Ashley participated in Hazelden Betty Ford's Connections program, and she is grateful for the accountability and support it provided.
+Back at home, Ashley participated in Hazelden Betty Ford's Connection program, and she is grateful for the accountability and support it provided.
 "I signed up because I wanted my family off my back," she admits.
 "But my counselor, Jeff, was safe and calm.
 He pushed me, in the best way.
 I needed that."

-Additionally, the reporting and random testing that was part of Connections ended up helping Ashley in a tangible way.
+Additionally, the reporting and random testing that was part of Connection ended up helping Ashley in a tangible way.
 "My legal issues were waiting for me when I got home after treatment," she says.
 "The fact that I had a track record [of abstinence] to show the judge really helped my case."

 Ashley truly believes that Hazelden Betty Ford saved her life.
 "I'm happily married, with a career I love," she says.
 "Hazelden Betty Ford planted the seeds, so I could lead a life of integrity and be of service to others."